 - Finally, make sure you have the Vehicle Identification Number (VIN) of the car and relevant documents to show ownership of the car.
 The title certificate, registration papers, your ID and proof of insurance, etc.

-Q: Toyota key replacement cost – How much does it cost to replace Toyota key without the original?
+Q: Toyota key replacement cost – How much does it cost to replace a Toyota key without the original?
 What is the average price?

 A: In a nutshell, to replace a Toyota key can cost anywhere between $100 and $450.
 The price you pay depends on several factors: